shaliniharkar/GenAI-Tutorials/README.md

-# GenAI-Tutorials
+# Finetuning Large Language models using LoRA -Tutorials
-This repository contains implemented codes of different GenAI techniques
+This repository contains implemented code of LoRA technique